TarsCloud/K8STARS/README.md

 - `TARS_CHECK_SCRIPT_TIMEOUT` the timeout to run the shell command before each check
 - `TARS_PRESTOP_WAITTIME` turn off traffic - the waiting time before stopping the service.
 It is used for lossless changes.
 The default value is 80 seconds

--Hzcheck is used to synchronize the service status and the pod status of k8s.
+- Hzcheck is used to synchronize the service status and the pod status of k8s.
 You need to set the ` readiness probe`  of pod to tarscli ` hzcheck`  command
--Prestop is used to delete the configuration corresponding to the registry before the service exits
+- Prestop is used to delete the configuration corresponding to the registry before the service exits
     - `TARS_PRESTOP_WAITTIME`  turn off traffic - the waiting time before stopping the service.
 It is used for lossless changes.
 The default value is 80 seconds
--Notify is used to send management commands.
+- Notify is used to send management commands.
 The common commands are: tars.setloglevel/tars.pprof, etc

 ## Basic services
 TARS related basic services provide rich service governance functions.
 Please refer to [baseserver](./baseserver) for deployment.